fmalina/revisions-blocl/activism/thischangeseverything.md

 unwilling to go where the money is (unless it’s for a campaign contribution), and the corporate class is dead set against paying its fair share.

-And that won’t happen until the corporate liberation project that has shaped our political culture for three and a half decades is buried for good.
+And that won't happen until the corporate liberation project that has shaped our political culture for three and a half decades is buried for good.

 If we are to rise to a challenge that involves altering the very foundation our